German finance ministry sees e-car buying incentives as problematic

-BERLIN (Reuters) - The German Finance Ministry on Wednesday criticized proposals for a government subsidy for electric cars, after Environment Minister Barbara Hendricks raised the idea earlier in the day.
+BERLIN, Oct 14 (Reuters) - The German Finance Ministry on Wednesday criticised proposals for a government subsidy for electric cars, after Environment Minister Barbara Hendricks raised the idea earlier in the day.

 “Buying incentives are problematic since significant free rider effects can be expected,” the ministry said.